 4. Ceramides as an ingredient in under eye cream may help protect the skin and underlying structures.
 Ceramides are thoughts to provide a protective barrier to the epidermis.
 They may offer improvements in the moisture of the skin, as ceramides maintain the water-permeable barrier of the skin.

 It’s been found that many skin disorders and damaged skin incidences have a lower barrier function.
 Ceramides are thought to be a natural ingredient to promote a healthy and well-functioning skin barrier, preventing and reducing damage to the skin (13).

 A 2002 study in the Journal of the European Academy of Dermatology and Venereology specifically examined the effects of ceramides on the skin.
-A topically applied ceramide mixture was involved in the study and measurements included transepidermal water loss and stratum corneum hydration.
-Researchers found that after just 14 days consisting of two applications per day, ceramides combined with skin lipids improved barrier repair of the skin after damage (14).
+A topically applied ceramide mixture was used in the study and measurements included transepidermal water loss and stratum corneum hydration.
+Researchers found that after just 14 days consisting of two applications per day, ceramides combined with skin lipids to improve barrier repair of the skin after damage (14).

 A 2014 review examined hyaluronic acid and its use in moisturizing dry skin.
 The under eyes can become dry due to the climate or other factors.
 Surprisingly, even ingested hyaluronic acid was found to have moisturizing benefits, as proven by one study in the review (16).

 A 2011 study in the Journal of Pharmacy and Pharmaceutical Sciences aimed to determine the use of hyaluronic acid in repairing damage in skin cells in vitro.
 Hyaluronic acid was found to reduce the inflammatory effect supplied by the immune system.
 In turn, it would possibly reduce wrinkles and especially, inflammation or puffiness (17).